 Christmas cards are free decor that shows up right in your mailbox.
 I’m always at a loss for what to do with the cards I get, so they don’t end up just taking up space on the kitchen counter.
 Using them as decor is the perfect solution!
 If you need so ideas and inspiration for how to display them, here are 21 DIY Christmas card display ideas – many SUPER easy but really creative (like the one you see below – SO easy!)
 I’m all about multi-functional decor (advent calendars are also another way to decorate while fulfilling a functional purpose, too!)

-Just the Start of Cheap Christmas Decor
+Just the Start of How to Decorate for Christmas on a Budget

 I’m just scratching the surface of ways you can decorate on a small budget.
 Trust me, once your mind starts going in this direction, the ideas will just start coming non-stop.
 You probably have more on hand than you think you do, and there is so much inspiration out there to get you going.